aliabbas299792/event_manager/README.md

 }
 ```
 `event_loop/event_manager.hpp` is relatively self documenting, and have a look at the tests and examples for more.

+Note, it's fine to reinterpret cast in this case, as the char array will be completely unchanged by just changing the pointer type.

 # Codebase
 ## EventManager class
 When registering a coroutine, you can do one of 3 things: 1) construct the coroutine and std::move it to the event manager via register_coro, 2) use the other definition for register_coro, and just pass in the function and its arguments i.e `ev->register_coro(coroFn, arg1, arg2, arg3)` or 3) just construct it like this `ev->register_coro(coroFn(arg1, arg2, arg3))`